Miriam Merad

-Miriam Merad (born 1969) is an Algerian professor of cancer immunology.
-She serves as Dean for Translational Research and Therapeutic Innovation and Director of the Marc and Jennifer Lipschultz Precision Immunology Institute (PrIISM) at the Icahn School of Medicine at Mount Sinai (ISMMS) in New York, NY.
-She co-received the 2018 William B. Coley Award for Distinguished Research in Basic Immunology.
-She belongs to the United States National Academy of Sciences and the National Academy of Medicine.
+Miriam Merad (born 1969) is an Algerian physician-scientist and immunologist whose research examines how myeloid cells regulate health and disease.
+She serves as Dean for Translational Research and Therapeutic Innovation and is Director of the Marc and Jennifer Lipschultz Precision Immunology Institute (PrIISM) at the Icahn School of Medicine at Mount Sinai (ISMMS) in New York, NY.

-Early life
+Merad is known for her research on the macrophage and dendritic cell arms of the myeloid lineage, including demonstrating the developmental origins of tissue-resident macrophages and revealing how distinct macrophage populations acquire specialized functions in different tissues.
+Her work has advanced understanding of how myeloid cells regulate tissue and organ development and function, inflammatory disease, and immune responses to cancer.

+For these contributions, Merad was elected to the United States' National Academy of Sciences in 2020 and National Academy of Medicine in 2023.

+Education and career

-Miriam Merad earned her M.D. from the medical school at the University of Algiers in 1985.
-She completed residency in hematology and oncology at Paris Diderot University.
-She obtained a Master's degree in Biotechnology from Paris Diderot.
-She then moved to Stanford University and earned a PhD in the laboratory of Edgar Engleman.
-Her clinical training in hematology/oncology and bone marrow transplantation at Hôpital Saint-Louis and Institut Gustave Roussy in Paris sparked her interest in immunotherapy.
+Miriam Merad earned her M.D. from the medical school at the University of Algiers.
+She completed residency in hematology and oncology at Paris Diderot University and obtained a Master's degree in Biotechnology from Paris Diderot, then moved to Stanford University and earned a PhD in the laboratory of Edgar Engleman.
+Her clinical training was in hematology/oncology and bone marrow transplantation at Hôpital Saint-Louis and Institut Gustave Roussy.

-Career

-Merad collaborated with Irving Weissman at Stanford.
-They revised understanding of macrophage and dendritic cell ontogeny.
-ISMMS recruited her in 2004.
-She received an Endowed Chair in Cancer Immunology in 2014.
-In 2016, ISMMS appointed her Director of the Immunology Institute.
-In August 2023, she became founding Chair of the Department of Immunology and Immunotherapy (DII) at ISMMS.
+Merad collaborated with Irving Weissman at Stanford with a focus on macrophage and dendritic cell ontogeny.
+She was recruited by ISMMS in 2004, and in 2014 was appointed an Endowed Chair in Cancer Immunology.
+In 2016, she was appointed Director of the Immunology Institute, and in August 2023, she became founding Chair of the Department of Immunology and Immunotherapy.
 The department focuses on immune system biology and its effects on health and disease.
-In April 2024, ISMMS named her Dean for Translational Research and Therapeutic Innovation.
+In April 2024, she was named Dean for Translational Research and Therapeutic Innovation.